• Skip to primary navigation

 Guajillo chili powder is a versatile spice that can add depth to many different dishes.

-With its earthy flavor and moderate heat level, it’s perfect for adding a touch of spice to your favorite recipes.
+With its earthy flavor and moderate heat level, it's perfect for adding some spice to your favorite recipes.

 5 - New Mexico Chili Powder